 As REDD projects around the world face setbacks, restoration projects in the Amazon are flourishing as a means of reviving market confidence in forest-based carbon credits.

-This is part three of a series on the operation to evict illegal gold miners from the Munduruku Indigenous Territory.
-Read part one here and part two here.
-Part four…
+This is part three of a series on the operation to evict illegal gold miners from Munduruku Indigenous territories.
+Read part one, part two and part four and part five.…

 Villagers in Cameroon have denounced the use of tear gas by authorities to break up their protest on March 25 against the replanting of oil palm trees by the plantation…